magkopian/keepassxc-debian/README.md

 git clone https://github.com/magkopian/keepassxc-debian.git
 ```

-Next, `cd` into the `keepassxc-debian/` directory and using the `pbuilder` program create a `chroot` environment of the target Debian release (e.g. unstable) that you want to build the package for.
+Next, `cd` into the `keepassxc-debian` directory and using the `pbuilder` program create a `chroot` environment of the target Debian release (e.g. unstable) that you want to build the package for.

 ```bash
 cd keepassxc-debian